arduino/openwrt-yun/README.md

-# OpenWRT Yún
+# OpenWrt Yún

-This is a custom version of OpenWRT, targeted to the Arduino Yún.
+This is a custom version of OpenWrt, targeted to the Arduino Yún.
 Some of its core packages, including the kernel and uboot, are derived from Linino.

 ## How to build